-This toolkit provides guidance in applying these concepts to better understand and improve a health center's financial performance.
+This toolkit provides guidance for rural health centers in applying these concepts to better understand and improve their health center's financial performance.

 Benefits of Benchmarking

 Health center performance is impacted by many internal and external factors.
 Performance benchmarking is beneficial because it supports the factors that lead to long-term financial sustainability, as illustrated in the model at right.